scmschmidt/trento_checks_for_supportconfig/README.md

    > :exclamation: If the personal configuration file `~/.config/tscs/config` exists, the install script puts the new one as `~/.config/tscs/config.new`.
    > Verify if changes need to be adapted.

-   > :exclamation: This version works only with Wanda versions, where checks are in a separate container.
-   > This should be the default since Trento 2.4.
+   > :exclamation: This version works only with Wanda versions, where checks are in a separate container, which should be the default since Trento 2.4.

 1. Place the script `tcsc` in `~/bin` or `/usr/local/bin` (last requires root).